wp-plugins/flexslider-hg/readme.txt

 == Changelog ==

+= 1.1.3 =
+* Added orderby and order parameters that can be passed

 = 1.1 =
 * Code cleanup and improvement in Javascript, PHP and CSS
 * Shortcode added [flexslider slug=homepage]